Esri/maps-app-android/maps-app/README.md

 The DefaultAuthenticationChallengeHandler class takes care of steps 1-6 in the diagram above.
 For an application to use this pattern, follow these [guides](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/) to register your app.
 ```
-// Add these two lines to your Android fragment or activity
+// Add these four lines to your Android fragment or activity
-OAuthConfiguration oAuthConfiguration = new OAuthConfiguration(mPortalUrl, clientId, redirectUri);
+OAuthConfiguration oAuthConfiguration = new OAuthConfiguration("https://www.arcgis.com",clientId, redirectUri);
+DefaultAuthenticationChallengeHandler authenticationChallengeHandler = new DefaultAuthenticationChallengeHandler(this);
+AuthenticationManager.setAuthenticationChallengeHandler(authenticationChallengeHandler);
 AuthenticationManager.addOAuthConfiguration(oAuthConfiguration);
 ```